tum-ens/urbs/doc/tutorial.rst

 of the solver used.
 The returned object ``optim`` has a method :meth:`set_options` to set solver options (not used in this tutorial).

-The remaining two lines call the solver and read the ``result`` object back into the ``prob`` object, which is queried to for variable values in the remaining script file.
+The remaining line calls the solver and reads the ``result`` object back into the ``prob`` object, which is queried to for variable values in the remaining script file.
 Argument ``tee=True`` enables the realtime console output for the solver.
 If you want less verbose output, simply set it to